1. Home

 If you think that you’re paying too much for your current home loan, or if you are currently in mortgage stress, it may be worth considering refinancing.
 The interest rate, ongoing fees, features and benefits offered by another lender may better suit your personal goals and financial needs, now and in the future.

-Refinancing could be a sensible option in a rising-rate environment.
+Refinancing could be an option worth considering in a rising-rate environment.
 When the Reserve Bank of Australia (RBA) hikes the cash rate, your lender will likely raise its variable home loan interest rates.
 If you’re on a fixed rate home loan and the cash rate rises, when your fixed period ends it’s likely your rate will revert to a higher standard variable rate.
 In this scenario, refinancing at the end of your fixed term could be a competitive way to reduce your repayments.

 However, it’s important to be mindful of your loan term when you refinance.
 For example, if you’re 10 years into a 30 year home loan and you switch to another 30 year home loan, you may be in debt for 40 years or longer.
 Although your new loan may offer a lower interest rate, you could end up paying more in total interest over the life of the loan unless you make a concerted effort to clear your principal faster by making extra repayments.